 An adult must be in the cloakroom until the last child has gone to class.

 This is a time for the Learning Mentor to be watching the children.
-She needs to spot signs of anxiety or poor behaviour and get the children into her room for support in preparation for good learning that day.
+They need to spot signs of anxiety or distress and support the children in preparation for good learning that day.

 MOVING TO AND FROM THE HALL